OWCP News Release: [02/01/2012]

 Email Address: Brandenberger.Mary@dol.gov Reich.Egan.firstname.lastname@example.org

-US Department of Labor notifies former New Jersey nuclear weapons employees of energy workers’ compensation program
+US Department of Labor notifies former California nuclear weapons employees of energy workers’ compensation program

-WASHINGTON The U.S. Department of Labor is notifying former workers of 26 New Jersey facilities about benefits that may be available to them under the Energy Employees Occupational Illness Compensation Program Act administered by the department’s Division of Energy Employees Occupational Illness Compensation.
+WASHINGTON — The U.S. Department of Labor is notifying former workers of 25 covered facilities located in Calif., about benefits that may be available to them under the Energy Employees Occupational Illness Compensation Program Act administered by the department’s Division of Energy Employees Occupational Illness Compensation.
 Survivors of qualified workers also may be entitled to benefits.

-The department urges all potential eligible former workers and their survivors to contact its New York Resource Center at 800-941-3943 or visit DEEOIC’s website at http://www.dol.gov/owcp/energy/ for more information.
+The department urges all potential eligible former workers and their survivors to contact its California Resource Center in Livermore, California at 866-606-6302 or visit DEEOIC’s website at http://www.dol.gov/owcp/energy/ for more information.

-It is the Department of Labor’s goal to disseminate information concerning EEOICPA benefits to potentially eligible claimants across the country.
+It is the Labor Department’s goal to disseminate information concerning EEOICPA benefits to potentially eligible claimants across the country.
 To aid in this effort, the department maintains 11 resource centers nationwide to provide in-person and telephone-based assistance to individuals regardless of where they live.
-To date, the department has delivered more than $10 million in EEOICPA compensation and medical benefits to 114 eligible claimants living in N. J., and more than $7.7 billion nationwide.
+To date, the department has delivered more than $313 million in EEOICPA compensation and medical benefits to 3,008 eligible EEOICPA claimants living in Calif., and more than $7.7 billion nationwide.